kolkhis/tech-notes/homelab/storage-rebuild.md

    sudo mkfs.vfat -F32 /dev/sdc2
    ```

-1. Mount the new ESP (EFI System Partition).
+1. Mount the new ESP .
 Just a temp location to sync the
    boot files.
    ```bash
    sudo mkdir -p /boot/efi2